From home-sharing to discounted hotel accommodation, this list of websites will help you save on your lodging and stay when you travel the globe.

 Each member (both the hostess and the guest) completes a two-step identity verification process and may opt for a background check for enhanced safety.

 Wanderful is committed to trust and security and goes beyond home sharing to create a collaborative and inclusive community of women of all ages and backgrounds who help one another travel the world.

 Airbnb really needs no introduction.
-As one of the pioneers of the sharing economy, it allowed homeowners to rent out their homes by the night, to travellers weary of paying for expensive hotel stays.
+As one of the pioneers of the sharing economy, it allowed homeowners to rent out their homes by the night, to travelers weary of paying for expensive hotel stays.

-Not only do these options cost less for travellers and digital nomads who might want to spend an entire month in a certain location, but the website allows us to find and stay in homes that offer unique and exclusive experiences, ranging from a Seashell House in Casa Caracol to a Secluded Intown Treehouse in Atlanta.
+Not only do these options cost less for travelers and digital nomads who might want to spend an entire month in a certain location, but the website allows us to find and stay in homes that offer unique and exclusive experiences, ranging from a Seashell House in Casa Caracol to a Secluded Intown Treehouse in Atlanta.